-ISS will generally recommend a vote AGAINST if a company proposes to introduce a new provision that gives the board of directors the authority to approve financial statements and income allocation (including dividend payout).
-Insertion of such clause would potentially take away shareholders' right to approve the company's dividend payment decision without any countervailing benefits.
+Generally vote against proposals to introduce a provision that gives the board of directors the authority to approve financial statements and income allocation (including dividend payout).
+Insertion of such a clause would potentially take away shareholders' right to approve the company's dividend payment decision without any countervailing benefits.

-Flection of Directors
+3. Election of Directors

-ISS recognizes that Korean law imposes two different sets of corporate governance standards on listed companies - one for companies whose asset size is greater than KRW 2 trillion (large companies) and the other for companies whose asset size is below KRW 2 trillion (small companies).
-Under Korean law, large company boards must have a majority of outside directors and small companies are required to have a board on which one-fourth of the directors are outsiders.
+Korean law imposes two different sets of corporate governance standards on listed companies - one for companies whose asset size is greater than KRW 2 trillion (large companies) and the other for companies whose asset size is below KRW 2 trillion (small companies).
+Under Korean law, large company boards must have a majority of outside directors, and small companies are required to have a board on which one-fourth of the directors are outsiders.

-ISS will consider the history of a particular director when deciding whether to recommend in favor of his or her (re)election.
-Examples of circumstances where ISS will consider recommending a vote AGAINST a director's (re)election are where:
+Consider the history of a particular director when deciding whether to vote in favor of his or her (re)election.
+Examples of circumstances where a vote against a director's (re)election should be considered include: